Discovery

 Injury is inevitable

 Riggers reported that injury was not an "if", but a "when".
 Carpal tunnel, back, shoulder and neck strain, or more serious problems came with the job.
-Everyone had a health-related story to tell.

 Individuals face different physical impacts